What do you believe about food?

 - Everyone will respond the same way to the same diet / lifestyle changes

-Agni as a company has adopted a set of beliefs that are at the foundation of every food we make and offer to the world.
-There is so much to say about each of them.
-Look out for more detailed blog posts about each in the coming weeks!
+Agni as a company has adopted a set of beliefs that are at the foundation of every food we make and offer to the world:

 - The food I eat has an important and tangible impact on my short and long term health